|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Also, you might want to stick the peanut butter in the microwave for about 10 to 15 seconds or so, in order to make it easier to work with.
+Stick the peanut butter in the microwave for about 10 to 15 seconds or so, in order to make it easier to work with.